Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

 To umount a previoulsy mounted Alluxio-FUSE file sytem, on the node where the file system is mounted, point a shell to your `$TACHYON_HOME` and run:

-{% include Mounting-Alluxio-FS-with-FUSE/tachyon-fuse-umount.md %}
+{% include Mounting-Alluxio-FS-with-FUSE/alluxio-fuse-umount.md %}

-This will stop the background tachyon-fuse java process and unmount the file system.
+This will stop the background alluxio-fuse java process and unmount the file system.

 ## Check if Alluxio-FUSE is running

-{% include Mounting-Alluxio-FS-with-FUSE/tachyon-fuse-stat.md %}
+{% include Mounting-Alluxio-FS-with-FUSE/alluxio-fuse-stat.md %}

 ## Optional configuration steps

-Alluxio-FUSE is based on the standard java tachyon-client to perform its operations.
-You might want to customize the behaviour of the tachyon client used by Alluxio-FUSE the same way you would for any other client application.
+Alluxio-FUSE is based on the standard java alluxio-client to perform its operations.
+You might want to customize the behaviour of the alluxio client used by Alluxio-FUSE the same way you would for any other client application.

-One possibility, for example, is to edit `$TACHYON_HOME/bin/tachyon-fuse.sh` and add your specific tachyon client options in the `TACHYON_JAVA_OPTS` variable.
+One possibility, for example, is to edit `$TACHYON_HOME/bin/alluxio-fuse.sh` and add your specific alluxio client options in the `TACHYON_JAVA_OPTS` variable.

 # Operational assumptions and status